re4ldev/arch-laptop/Guide.md

 Once the changes in config.h are done, rebuild the package.\
 **`$ makepkg -sifc`**

-If the changes are correct and approved, git commit.\
+If the changes are correct and approved, git commit.
+Make sure to replace _**changes_description**_ with the description of actual changes.\
 **`$ git add .`**\
 **`$ git commit -m "changes description"`**